Form 1098-T Tuition Payments Statement

 This box shows current year adjustments to prior years’ scholarships or grants.
 This amount may effect the amount of any allowable tuition and fees deduction or education credit that you claimed for the prior year.
 You may have to file an amended income tax return (Form 1040X) for the prior year.

-The box will be checked if any amounts billed for qualified tuition and related expenses reported for 2017 include amounts for an academic period that begins in January through March of 2018.
+The box will be checked if any payments received for qualified tuition and related expenses reported for 2022 include amounts for an academic period that begins in January through March of 2023.
 See IRS Publication 970 “Tax Benefits for Education” for how to report amounts.

 Box 8.
 Check if at Least Half-Time Student.